matt0rtega/Intro-to-Processig_Designing-Brushes/README.md

 1. Combining with our program

 ### Build 07 - Challenge - Custom Animated Brush
+- Send me your artwork.
+Would love to have student work ;)

 ### Build 07 - Bonus - Coloring from an Image
 ### Build 08 - Bonus - Objects, Particles, Particle Systems